Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 You can see the `v++` switches in more detail in the [Vitis Unified Software Platform Documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021.2/ug1393-vitis-application-acceleration.pdf).

-You can see the `v++` switches in more detail in the [Vitis Unified Software Platform Documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug1393-vitis-application-acceleration.pdf).

 To build the design, run the following command: